 So when their team reached out and told me about a campaign they where running to test the durability of one of their suits I was pretty keen to get on board.

-MJ Bales suits are made from premium Australian Merino wools that are more resistant to creasing.
+MJ Bales suits are one of my favourite brands for off the rack suits.
+Made from premium Australian Merino wools that are more resistant to creasing.
 Making them more suitable for travel than the average suit as they are less likely to crease.

 Great concept, I’ve heard a lot about low crease clothing, shirts and suits that you can wear all day and have them look fresh when you go out for a drink after work.
 But how do you quantify that, how do you prove that a suit is actually more durable?